enid-lin/webprojecttest/docs/index.rst

 This is a testing website
 ===============================================

-This site collects all project-related information, aiming to be a database.
+This site collects and organizes all project-related information to build a comprehensive database.

 Here's an already-composed site using Google Plateform.
 See: `Test <https://sites.google.com/onelab.tw/test/>`__.